Leadership & Management 1 Role, Competencies and Context

 By the end of this course participants will be able to:

-• Articulate Manager/Leader roles in healthcare organizations, specifically in relation to the CCHL1 LEADS Caring Environment framework capabilities/competencies, and the AONL2 Nurse Manager Competencies.
+• Articulate Manager/Leader roles in healthcare organizations, specifically in relation to the Canadian College of Health Leaders LEADS Caring Environment framework capabilities/competencies and the American Organization for Nursing Leadership Nurse Manager Competencies.

 • Compare and contrast current theories and perspectives on leadership and management.